Hugh S. Legaré

 Hugh Swinton Legaré (/lᵻˈɡriː/ lih-GREE; January 2, 1797 – June 20, 1843) was an American lawyer, diplomat and politician from South Carolina who served as the 16th United States Attorney General under President John Tyler.

 Legaré served as Attorney General of South Carolina from 1830 to 1832 before President Andrew Jackson appointed him as the acting minister to the new Kingdom of Belgium.
 On his return to the United States, he was elected to represent Charleston in the United States House of Representatives but lost re-election to Isaac E. Holmes.

 Following the 1841 death of President William Henry Harrison and the resignation of Whigs from the cabinet, Legaré was named United States Attorney General by John Tyler.
 He served as Attorney General until his death in office on June 20, 1843.
 For the final month of his life, Legaré also served as United States Secretary of State ad interim following the resignation of Daniel Webster.

+Legaré was part of South Carolina's antebellum planter class, and, as such, a slave owner.
+He was aware of the evils of slavery, writing "I have a just partiality for all our [slave] servants from many touching recollections & expect my residence at home to be made very comfortable by having them about me.
+This circumstance is perhaps a great compensation for the unquestionable evils attendant upon the institution of slavery."

 Life and career

 Legaré was born in Charleston, South Carolina, of Huguenot and Scottish ancestry.

-Partly due to his inability to share in the amusements of his fellows, as a result of a vaccine-related deformity suffered before he was five that permanently stunted the growth and development of his legs; Legaré was an eager student and was president of the Clariosophic Society at the College of South Carolina (now University of South Carolina at Columbia), from which he graduated in 1814 with the highest rank in his class and with a reputation for scholarship and eloquence.
+Partly due to his inability to share in the amusements of his fellows, as a result of a vaccine-related deformity suffered before he was five that permanently stunted the growth and development of his legs, Legaré was an eager student.
+He was president of the Clariosophic Society at the College of South Carolina (now University of South Carolina at Columbia), from which he graduated in 1814 with the highest rank in his class and with a reputation for scholarship and eloquence.

 After graduation, he studied the law for three years, did advanced work in Paris and Edinburgh in 1818 and 1819 and in 1822 was admitted to the South Carolina bar.

+Political career

-After practicing for a time in Charleston, he became a member of the South Carolina House of Representatives, serving between 1820 and 1821 and then again between 1824 and 1830.
+After practicing for a time in Charleston, Legaré became a member of the South Carolina House of Representatives, serving between 1820 and 1821 and then again between 1824 and 1830.
 He also founded and edited the Southern Review between 1828 and 1832.